digitalunited/vc-clean-up/README.md

 Values: true/false

 ##TODO
-- Add better standard config for the boilerplatefile.
+- Add better standard config for the boilerplate-file.
-- "hideVcAdminButtons" shuld take an array sow we can tweek it.
+- "hideVcAdminButtons" should take an array sow we can tweak it.